spy-js/spy-js/README.md

 If tracing doesn't work:
 * make sure that browser proxy settings are using spy-js URL (by default localhost:3546)
 * make sure traced website scripts are not cached in browser (clear the cache if required)
+* tracing https websites is not supported at the moment

 #### License